meilisearch/engine-team/resources/meilisearch-release.md

 1. Ensure:
 - the version of Meilisearch in the `Cargo.toml` files on the `main` branch has been updated.
 Use [our automation](https://github.com/meilisearch/meilisearch/actions/workflows/update-cargo-toml-version.yml) if not -> click on `Run workflow`, and fill the appropriate version before validating.
 A PR updating all the versions in the `Cargo.toml` files will be created.
 - A [GitHub Milestone](https://github.com/meilisearch/meilisearch/milestones) has been opened for this new version.
+- You manually tested the `--experimental-dumpless-upgrade` flag on a DB on the previous Meilisearch minor version (e.g. v1.13 for the v1.14 release)

 2. Make sure you are on the `main` branch and pull the last commits: